esp-rs/book/src/application-development/alloc.md

 ## Configurable Memory Placement and Reclaimed RAM

 Some Espressif chips have non-contiguous memory mapping, not all physical RAM is usable as a single, flat heap.
-For example, some regions are reserved for ROM code usage, and cannot be overwritten Take the memory layout on the ESP32 for example.
+For example, some regions are reserved for ROM code usage, and cannot be overwritten.
+Take the memory layout on the ESP32 as an example:

 <p align="center">
 <img src="../assets/esp32-mm.webp" alt="ESP32 memory map"/>